misialq/ncbi-datasets-pyclient/docs/GenomeApi.md

 with ncbi.datasets.openapi.ApiClient(configuration) as api_client:
     # Create an instance of the API class
     api_instance = ncbi.datasets.openapi.GenomeApi(api_client)
-    accession = 'GCF_000001405.40' # str |
+    accession = 'GCF_000001405.40' # str | One genome assembly accession

     try:
-        # Get revision history for assembly by accession
+        # Get a revision history for a genome assembly by genome assembly accession
         api_response = api_instance.assembly_revision_history_by_get(accession)
         print("The response of GenomeApi->assembly_revision_history_by_get:\n")
         pprint(api_response)